-Berkowitz also worked in the private sector on strategic direction in Alaska, focusing on renewable energy and fiber-optic infrastructure.
-He and Mara along with a group of Alaska family friends are also proud partners in a string of Anchorage restaurants.
+In the private sector, Berkowitz pursued his vision for Alaska's future, focussing on projects to develop renewable energy and fiber-optic infrastructure.
+He and Mara are also proud partners in a string of Anchorage restaurants.

 Mara Kimmel lives by her creed of “stand up, don’t stand by.”
 Her leadership – as an advocate, educator and organizer – has inspired numerous Alaskans to stand up for human rights, justice and equity.

 Mara came to Alaska while a college student, looking for summer adventure.
 During her summer travels, Mara found herself stranded on a tributary of the Yukon River after having lost her canoe to a log jam.
 Food dwindling, Mara watched with envy as a family of local moose effortlessly navigated the terrain that had stopped her in her tracks.
 Eventually, a family of humans paddled down the creek, stopping for the night and taking Mara back into civilization.
 The lessons were clear – never wander into the wilderness without telling people where you are going, don’t bring books like the Gulag Archipelago on backcountry trips, and respect the moose.